 Have you ever prepared a meal so gluttonous, so shameful, so grotesque that you’ve had to take a cold hard look at yourself in the mirror and ask ‘what would Pete and Manu think?’
-Alex Casey was able to ask them IRL earlier this year.
+Alex Casey was able to ask them IRL.

 Prior to the interview, my colleagues and I had gleefully assembled an MKRNZ style Instant Restaurant menu inspired by the worst dishes we’d ever made while young, drunk, broke, stupid or otherwise.
 Manu seemed onboard, recalling being a young buck in England and only being able to afford chip sandwiches with tomato sauce for dinner.
 My eyes lit up, but he quickly walked back any remaining chip butty enthusiasm.
 “That’s when you’ve got nothing to eat… now I’ve got something to eat.”
 Pete said nothing, but continued to sparkle like Edward Cullen in the sun.

 As culinary men, I first wanted their take on a New Zealand classic: Kiwi Onion Dip.
 At the time, The Spinoff had just uncovered the dip’s creator Rosemary Dempsey, and we were chasing endorsements from some foodie heavyweights to get her a Damehood.
 Who better to support this noble cause than two of the most recognisable Antipodean epicureans?
 Turns out Manu had been gifted some the previous day.
 “I looked at the little package with the cream and the fried onion and the chips.”
 He looked me dead in the eyes.
 “Nope.”